alexmemory/psl/psl-clojure/README.md

 (def m (psl/model-new ds))
 ```

 Apply a rule for a toy problem to the model.
-The rule says that all dogs are mammals.
+The rule, which is defined in `core.clj`, says that all dogs are mammals.

 ```
 (VOCAB m)